 Here is a small selection of 60-plus regional places, events and organizations.
 This is not meant as a travel guide, but simply offers a few clues to the commercial and recreational life and environment of the district.
 Many are within 20 km of Campbellford, and others are within longer day-trip range, such as Peterborough (roughly 50 km to the west), Bancroft (120 km to the north) or the Sharbot Lake area (150 km to the east).

 Local and Regional Weather, News, Radio

-With 16 weather sites and maps, from regional to continental scale, and beyond:
+With 24 weather-related sites and maps, from regional to continental scale, and beyond:

 Weather Underground -- Peterborough

 The Weather Network -- Warkworth (Trenton)